 The solution to candidate screening issues

-The easiest way to screen candidates is to use recruiting software to do it for you.
+The easiest way to screen candidates is to use recruitment software to do it for you.

 Recruiting software will automate the tedious aspects of the hiring process so that you can get high-quality candidates through the door and into the onboarding process.
 Having high-quality hires means a more efficient hiring process, which is crucial.